simrb/cms3/readme.md

 	# service httpd status
 	# service mysqld status

-and test with  `http://your_ip_address` in web browser. they are good when you can open the page link.
+and test with  `http://your_ip_address` in web browser, they are good when you can open the page link.

 1. let`s install the web application,